 The following information describes the significant elements of compensation paid to the Company's Chief Executive Officer ("CEO"), Chief Financial Officer ("CFO") and the three most highly compensated executive officers, other than the CEO and CFO who were serving as executive officers during the most recent fiscal year (the "Named Executive Officers" or "NEOs") whose total compensation was, individually, more than \$150,000, if any.
-For the year ended December 31, 2022, the Company's NEOs were: Richard W. Warke - Executive Chairman, Donald R. Taylor - President and CEO, Michael McClelland - CFO, and Joel Rheault - General Manager, Empire State Mine.
+For the year ended December 31, 2023, the Company's NEOs were: Richard W. Warke - Executive Chairman, Donald R. Taylor - President and CEO, Michael McClelland - CFO, and Joel Rheault - Vice President, Operations.
 The Company did not have any other officers whose total compensation was, individually, more than \$150,000.
+Mr. McClelland resigned effective March 31, 2024.
+Mr. Ty Minnick assumed the role of Interim Chief Financial Officer effective April 1, 2024.

 The Board has established a Compensation Committee whose mandate is to develop and recommend compensation policies and programs to the Board with the objective of ensuring the Company is able to attract, retain and motivate executives and key personnel to develop and implement the Company's strategic goals.
-For the year ended December 31, 2022, the Compensation Committee was comprised of John Boehner (Chair), William Mulrow and Lenard Boggio.
+For the year ended December 31, 2023, the Compensation Committee was comprised of John Boehner (Chair), William Mulrow and Lenard Boggio.
 Members of the Compensation Committee have direct experience in executive compensation matters as directors of other companies, which experience assists in evaluating the suitability of the Company's compensation practices and policies.

 In consultation with the President and CEO, the Compensation Committee reviews and recommends, as required on an annual basis, the process, evaluation and determination of the various elements of compensation for the Company's executive officers.
 The Company is dependent on individuals with specialized skills and knowledge related to mining exploration and development of mineral prospects, corporate finance and management.
 The objective of the Compensation Committee is to assist in attracting, retaining and motivating executives and key personnel with these skills and in view of the Company's goals.
-In reviewing the compensation arrangements of the Company's executive officers, the Compensation Committee will consider the ffairness to Shareholders, the Company's requirements and market competitiveness in order to attract and retain capable and experienced personnel, performance and such other objectives as the Compensation Committee considers advisable.
+In reviewing the compensation arrangements of the Company's executive officers, the Compensation Committee will consider the fairness to Shareholders, the Company's requirements and market competitiveness in order to attract and retain capable and experienced personnel, performance and such other objectives as the Compensation Committee considers advisable.
 The Compensation Committee has the authority to engage independent consultants as necessary to assist it in performing its mandate including assessing the competitiveness of the Company's compensation program.